HashNotAdam/dear_inventory/README.md

 A Ruby API client for connecting to DEAR Inventory.
 At this point, I have only been implementing the GET requests based upon our business needs but, if you like the look of this gem but require a missing endpoint, it would be quite easy to bolt on POST/PUT/Delete endpoints.

-Honestly, the DEAR API is a mess—where possible, this gem attempts to hide the rampant inconsistencies and provide continuity but I'm afraid I'm no magician.
+Honestly, the DEAR API is a mess.
+Where possible, this gem attempts to hide the rampant inconsistencies and provide continuity but I'm afraid I'm no magician.

 ## Installation